adenflorian/corgi.fm/docs/BUGS.md

 - [ ] when hooking up reverb and changing filter to 0 it can cause a loud sound which triggers the master volume safety
 - [ ] when ableton is open, shamu wont recognize midi keyboard
 - [ ] when 2 people join around same time, they spawn on top of each other
+- starting in a legacy room, then switching to scan room thru room selector, no bpm knob
+	- wont fix, legacy will be gone soon, not easy to fix

+## FIXED
-- [ ] 2019-03-03 When playing note on keyboard and change connection, note keeps playing on previous instrument
+- [√] 2019-03-03 When playing note on keyboard and change connection, note keeps playing on previous instrument
 	- need to somehow stop those notes
 	- maybe need a sourceId for each event/note?
-- [ ] starting in a legacy room, then switching to scan room thru room selector, no bpm knob
-	- wont fix, legacy will be gone soon, not easy to fix

-## FIXED
 - [√] piano roll lines on infinite sequencer are off by one
 - [√] when using external midi keyboard, the octaves dont line up right
 - [√] new options are getting wiped by options from localstorage